xamarin/WebSharp/PepperPlugin/readme.md

 Pre-requisites
 ---

 - [mono embedding](http://www.mono-project.com/docs/advanced/embedding/) is being used so an installation of [mono](http://www.mono-project.com/download/) needs to be installed.
-(Note: 32bit installation for right now)
+(Note: Mono 32 bit or Mono 64 bit)
 - nacl_sdk

 To compile the PepperPlugin solution the [nacl sdk](https://developer.chrome.com/native-client/sdk/download) is required.